- I'm Doing...

 A close look so you can see my Pinhooks at work!
 Hang three or four or five cookies per hook.
 I like using ribbons of different lengths so I can see all my cookies!
 (Please no mention of my less than wonderful skill with frosting!)

 The Pepperkaker recipe I used is fabulous.
 It can be found in "The Great Scandinavian Baking Book".
 I found it published in Viking, a monthly magazine published by the Sons of Norway.
-I don't feel I should share it here but if you will e-mail me with the request for it, I will send you a copy.
+Here is a link to the recipe on line!
 Or you can try one of the similar recipes that ARE available on line - links below.

 If you happen to have a family recipe for Pepperkaker, I would love it if you would share a link in comments and I will add it to the list below.